jasonchen36/EIVEY/README.md

 Both sites are run using Apache.
 The config is located locally in /devops/apache.conf and remotely in /etc/apache2/sites-enabled/eivey.ca.conf  [Passenger](https://www.phusionpassenger.com/library/) is used to run Sharetribe and is part of the Apache config.

 [Postfix](http://www.postfix.org/) is installed for sending emails.
-The config is located locally in /devops/postfix.conf and remotely in /etc/postfix/main.cf
+The config is located locally in /devops/postfix.conf and remotely in /etc/postfix/main.cf  Logs are located in /var/log/mail.log

 ## How to Set Up a Dev Environment ##